DosMike/SPSauce/README.md

 -----
 Since this application is written in java, invoking SPSauce can be a bit tedious with `java -jar <path to jar>`.
 The release archive contains wrapper scripts for batch and bash that short this to `sps`.
-These wrappers require the jar archive to be placed in ./.spsauce/spsauce-version-all.jar.
+These wrappers require the jar archive to be placed in ./spsauce/spsauce-version-all.jar.
+For non-technicall people it's best to pack the spsauce wrapper and script in your repository, and use the default script name `sp.sauce`.
+This way you can tell your users to just execute `./sps` or `sps.bat` to build the plugin.